kinow/kinoshita.eti.br/content/_index.md

   <i title="Māori name for New Zealand (or its North Island)">Aotearoa</i> New Zealand,
   and lived there for 8 years.
 I currently live with my wife, Cibele, in Barcelona, Spain.</p>

-  <p>Head on to the blog for posts about languages, writing, music, and computer
+  <p>Head on to the blog for posts about languages, writing, music, arts, and computer
   programming.
 Or visit my portfolio where I upload drawings, illustrations, paintings, and more.</p>
 </div>

 <figure class="feature">